larry801/online_ocr/source/readme.md

 Image describer describe visual features in image in text form.
 Such as general description, color type landmarks and so on.

+## Online image describe engines
+Internet connection is required to use this addon, since image describe services are provided by API endpoints on the Internet.
+They are called engines in this addon.
+Quality and accuracy of results are affected by many factors.

+* Models and techniques used by engine provider
+*
+* Screen resolution
+* Quality of image

+You can choose recognition engines and configure them in detail in *Online Image Describer* category in NVDA settings dialog.

 The author of addon have registered account with free API quota and set up a proxy server on www.nvdacn.com to make this addon easier to test at first.
 Test quota is limited and may be cancelled by API provider anytime.
 It is highly recommended to register your own key according to guide in each engine.

-### Engine Configuration

-You can choose recognition engines and configure them in detail in *Online Image Describer* category in NVDA settings dialog.

 The following settings are applicable to all engines.